18F/18f.gsa.gov/_posts/2024-07-16-make-your-spreadsheet-formulas-better.md

 - Otherwise concatenate "visitors per day: " with... (return results)
 - ...the rounded daily visitor rate (perform work)

-The story of this code buries the lede: the formula is supposed to report the error rate, but we aren't introduced to that rate until the very end of the code.
-That would be like reading a novel and only meeting the protagonist in the last few chapters.
+The story of this code buries the lede: the formula is supposed to calculate and report the error rate, but we aren't introduced to that rate until the very end of the code.
+This is a bit of an overstatement, but that's like reading a novel and only meeting the protagonist in the last few chapters.
+In this list, the "perform work" step comes at the very end, instead of in second place as it does in Avdi's list.

-This type of formula-writing probably looks and feels familiar, because this is the way the formula programming language has encouraged us all to write, for forty years.
-And while this simple example is fine for now, writing this way doesn't work well when you have longer or more complex problems.
+This type of formula-writing probably looks and feels familiar, because this is the way the formula programming language has encouraged us all to write — for forty years!
+And while this style manages our simple example well enough, this style isn't sustainable when addressing more complex problems.

 Let's consider another way to do things.